 If you are the sole founder of your company, determining your own stake can be fairly straightforward.
-However, if you have a co-founder or co-founders, determining how equity should be distributed among all founders is an important decision that should not be taken lightly.
+However, if you have a co-founder (or multiple co-founders), determining how equity should be distributed among the parties involved is an important decision that should not be taken lightly.

 If you want your startup to succeed in the long run, having open, honest conversations with your co-founders early and often are important.
 As you work with your co-founders to determine how to split equity, you’ll want to consider the following factors:

 Risk — Are all co-founders facing the same amount of risk by pursuing this venture?
-If one founder is taking on more risk than another, such as quitting their full-time job or investing more capital initially, that should be considered when dividing equity.
+If one founder is taking on more risk than another, such as quitting their full-time job or investing more capital initially?
+Those potential factors should be considered when dividing equity.

 Level of commitment — In the initial stages, many co-founders work to build their companies for little to no pay.
 However, if one co-founder has taken on more demanding roles and responsibilities — or has demonstrated a greater commitment to helping the business succeed — that could be a factor when determining equity.